zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 ### I currently use ..X cloud or devops platform, how would I migrate to Zeus, I don't have time to learn a new tool?

 We'll help you migrate your existing infrastructure to Zeus, and we'll do help migrate it for you as part of an enterprise contract.
 We'll also help you otherwise, but we'll prioritize enterprise customers first, then by FIFO.
 You'll be surprised at how easy & fast it is.

-### Do enterprise & private clusters work with the UI?
+### Do Enterprise & Private Clusters work with the UI?

 Yes, and only your org's authorized users will be able to see, access, or modify any of your private clusters.

-### I don't see many on-demand choices for GPUs, why?
+### I don't see many On-Demand choices for GPUs, why?

 You'll need to contact us for full GPU access via our search API and app deployment dashboard.
 There's some additional steps required to get access to GPUs.
 Don't worry though the process is easy, it requires a short manual review due to high